CryptoCoderz/Rev-Project/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/SaltineChips/Rev/Tags) are created regularly to indicate new official, stable release versions of Rev [REV].
+[Tags](https://github.com/SaltineChips/Rev/Tags) are created regularly to indicate new official, stable release versions of REV [REV].

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).